matthewrodin/PowerApps-Demo/README.md

 ## Situation

 During networking events, I would like to be able to take a picture of a business card to automatically create a contact in Outlook.
-I would then like to have a Power BI dashboard to visualize how many new connections I’ve made by month.
+I would then like to create a Power BI dashboard to visualize how many new connections I’ve made by month.
 </br>
 </br>
 </br>